HM Prison Bullwood Hall

 HM Prison Bullwood Hall is a former Category C women's prison and Young Offenders Institution, located in Hockley, Essex, England.
-The prison was operated by Her Majesty's Prison Service.
+The prison was operated by His Majesty's Prison Service.

 History

 Bullwood Hall was built in the 1960s originally as a female borstal.
 Over time the prison also began to hold female adult prisoners.

 In 2002 Bullwood Hall was featured in a series of six 30 minute documentaries titled "The Real Bad Girls".
 Although the series portrayed the prison in a positive light, a 2005 report condemned Bullwood Hall for still using the practice of slopping out.
 A year later the prison was singled out for its high levels of attempted suicides and self-harm amongst inmates.

 Bullwood Hall continued to serve as a women's prison until 2006, when it was announced that it was to be converted into a Category C male prison, due to a shortage of male prison places.

-On 10 January 2013 it was announced by the government that Bullwood Hall is one of 7 British prisons to be closed.
+On 10 January 2013 it was announced by the government that Bullwood Hall would be one of seven British prisons to be closed.
 The prison closed on Thursday 28 March 2013.
 In November 2015 outline planning proposals were submitted to redevelop the site for residential use, including 60 homes.